minus5/examples-services/README.md

 cad9a64773b3        sensor              "sensor"            47 seconds ago      Created                                 elated_jackson
 ```

 Containers are components that actually run our services.
-We control (start/stop) Docker containers using Docker CLI.
+We control  Docker containers using [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) (create, start, stop, restart...).

 ### Docker Compose

 [Docker-compose](https://docs.docker.com/compose/) is a tool that enables you to define a set of containers that should be simoultanously started on a single host.
 Also, you can define the environment for every container (env variables, open ports, mounted volumes, ...).

-In our example we [define](https://github.com/minus5/examples-services/blob/master/04-docker/datacenters/dev/host1/docker-compose.yml) that we want to have separate containers for:
+In our example we [define](https://github.com/minus5/examples-services/blob/master/04-docker/datacenters/dev/host1/docker-compose.yml) that we want to run 7 containers on the same Docker host:

 - `Sensor`
 - `Worker`